gitbls/sdm/Docs/Disk-Encryption.md

   * Removes some content that is no longer needed (`bash` and `sdmcryptfs`) and rebuilds initramfs
   * Reboots the system one last time
 * As the system reboots you'll once again be prompted for the rootfs passphrase
-  * NOTE: Without the 30 tries!
+  * **NOTE:** Without the 30 tries!
-  * If using a USB keyfile you'll only be prompted if the USB keyfile disk cannot be found
+  * If using a USB Keyfile Disk you'll only be prompted if the USB Keyfile Disk cannot be found
-* The system will now ask for the rootfs passphrase like this (or use the USB keyfile disk) every time the system boots
+* The system will now ask for the rootfs passphrase like this (or use the USB Keyfile Disk) every time the system boots

-**Do not lose or forget the rootfs password.
-It is not possible to unlock the encrypted rootfs without a USB key disk or rootfs password**
+**Do not lose or forget the rootfs passphrase.
+It is not possible to unlock the encrypted rootfs without a USB Keyfile Disk or rootfs passphrase**

 ### Sample initramfs/sdmcryptfs Console Interaction
-Lines not preceded by '> yyyy-mm-dd hh:mm:ss' are the output of programs (dd, cryptsetup, resize2fs) that are run by sdmcryptfs.
+Lines not preceded by `> yyyy-mm-dd hh:mm:ss` are the output of programs (dd, cryptsetup, resize2fs) that are run by sdmcryptfs.
+The date/time may be incorrect if the system doesn not have a battery backed up clock.

 ```
 (initramfs) sdmcryptfs /dev/sda /dev/sdb